musicslayer/self_publish_book/README.md

 ### GitHub
 (Optional) Create a private repository on GitHub for your book.
 This isn't strictly necessary, but I **highly recommend** doing this.<br/><br/>
-This is something that is more familiar to software developers, however I do recommend learning how to use GitHub so you can back up changes to your manuscript or artwork.
+GitHub is something more associated with software development than writing, however I do recommend learning how to use GitHub so you can back up changes to your manuscript and artwork.
 On both Windows and macOS, you can use GitHub Desktop and avoid having to mess with the command line.
 Also, assuming you are writing by yourself, you won't have to worry about anything advanced like pull requests or merges.<br/><br/>
-Once you have created a GitHub repository for your book, then you can periodically use the GitHub Desktop to upload, or "push", changes to the repository's main branch, in essence saving your work.
+Once you have created a GitHub repository for your book, then you can periodically use GitHub Desktop to upload, or "push", changes to the repository's main branch, in essence saving your work.
 This stores your files on GitHub's servers, allowing you to access them anywhere.
 This is particularly useful if something unfortunate happens to your computer, as you can simply download the repository to your new device and keep writing from where you last saved.

 > [!CAUTION]
 > The repository has to be private, otherwise anyone could just visit your repository and read your book for free!